avenidorp/data-analyst-rosemaureen/README.md

   - Business distribution by location
   - Fee-related trends and totals
 - Joined datasets to support cross-analysis (e.g., licenses by region and employee count).
-- Output stored in Amazon S3 for visualization or querying via Athena and QuickSight.
+- Output stored in Amazon S3 for visualization
 - Supports informed decision-making and performance tracking for city operations.

 5.1 Shows output folders created for each business type after summarization in S3.